Spring Tick and Flea Protection: When Should You Start?

 Mersin’s warm, sunny days are already here, and spring is clearly in the air.
 It’s the perfect season for long coastal walks, rolling around on the grass with your furry friend in the parks, and enjoying nature together.
 But as the weather warms up, ticks and fleas wake up too.

-Many pet owners visiting our clinic ask, “Summer hasn’t even started yet.
-Isn’t it too early for parasite prevention” At Anka Veterinary Clinic in Mezitli, Mersin, we prepared this guide to explain the most common spring parasite and skin problems we see, and why early protection matters.
+Many pet owners ask, “Summer hasn’t even started yet.
+Isn’t it too early for parasite prevention” At Anka Veterinary Clinic in Mezitli, Mersin, this guide is prepared to explain the most common spring parasite and skin problems, and why early protection matters.

 01The Weather Is Warming Up: When Does the Risk Really Start

 In mild coastal cities like Mersin, spring starts earlier than most people expect.
-Tick and flea eggs can hatch when temperatures reach around 15°C. From early March, parks, gardens, and the shoreline can turn into perfect breeding grounds for these parasites.
+Many pet owners wonder if there are ticks in Mersin or if ticks can be found on the beach.
+Yes, tick and flea eggs can hatch when temperatures reach around 15°C. From early March, parks, gardens, Soli Beach, and the shoreline can turn into perfect breeding grounds for these parasites.
 Waiting until “mid-summer” may leave your pet unprotected during the most critical spring period.

 02Are Ticks and Fleas Just About Itching